 In September Apple confirmed, and released, its 2019 iPhone models.
 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max replace the iPhone XS, iPhone XS Max, and iPhone XR as the company’s flagship models and they do so with some big time upgrades on board.

-As we move away from their release date, we’re getting a lot of feedback from those who now own Apple’s flagship models.
+As we move away from their release date, we’re getting a lot of feedback from those who now own one of Apple’s new iPhone models.